Quadrophenia: Other productions

 There have been several amateur productions of a Quadrophenia musical.
 In 2007, the Royal Welsh College of Music & Drama performed a musical based on the original album at the Sherman Theatre, Cardiff, featuring a cast of 12 backed by an 11-piece band.

 In October 1995, the rock group Phish, with an additional four-man horn section, performed Quadrophenia in its entirety as their second Halloween musical costume at the Rosemont Horizon in the Chicago suburb of Rosemont, Illinois.
 The recording was later released as a part of Live Phish Volume 14.
 The band also covered the tracks "Drowned" and "Sea and Sand" on their live album New Year's Eve 1995 – Live at Madison Square Garden.

-In June 2015, Townshend released an orchestral version of the album entitled Classic Quadrophenia.
-The original album was orchestrated by his partner Rachel Fuller and conducted by Robert Ziegler, with music provided by the Royal Philharmonic Orchestra.
-Tenor Alfie Boe sang the lead role, supported by the London Oriana Choir, Billy Idol, Phil Daniels and Townshend.
+In June 2015, Townshend produced an orchestral version of the album entitled Classic Quadrophenia.
+The album was orchestrated by his partner Rachel Fuller and conducted by Robert Ziegler, with instrumentation provided by the Royal Philharmonic Orchestra.
+Tenor Alfie Boe sang the lead role, supported by the London Oriana Choir, Billy Idol, Phil Daniels, and Townshend.

+A ballet based on the album called Quadrophenia – A Mod Ballet premiered at the Theatre Royal, Plymouth on 28 May 2025 before touring the UK (including a run at Sadler's Wells Theatre, London) which was directed by Rob Ashford and choreographed by Paul Roberts.
+The backdrop of the ballet was the 2015 Classic Quadrophenia album.